Max-planck-Jr/ICS_Water_testbed_cyber/Attack_scenarios/PLC_attack_scenarios/1 - Reconnaissance/README.md

 # Manual for Reconnaissance on PLCs

-Most complex APT attacks start with this phase, information gathering then crafting an exploit to counter attack.
+Most complex attacks complex or simple start with this phase, information gathering then crafting an exploit to counter attack.
 This can also be done in this simple testbed.
 Assuming the attacker is already in the network, he could gather a lot of information

 ## *ICS Network  network environment*
 At this level, we consider you've installed the original testbed network (i.e from Yi Zhu's work).
 No mitigation solution has been implemented yet so all the components in the swat network can communicate with each other, no isolation nor segmentation is implemented yet.